Guru006-Dev/HealthHub/mid_term_report.md

 **URL:** [https://github.com/Guru006-Dev/HealthHub](https://github.com/Guru006-Dev/HealthHub)

 ## 3. Extension Features (Forms)
-We extended the project by adding a **Medical Safety Profile** (`MedicalProfilePage.jsx`).
+I extended the project by adding a **Medical Safety Profile** (`MedicalProfilePage.jsx`).
 This new page uses React Forms to allow children or parents to save emergency contact info and sensory preferences locally.
 We also added a **First Aid Kit Checklist** to gamify the learning experience.

 ## 4. Concept Verification (Code Proof)

 Here is the detailed proof of where each concept is implemented across the **entire project**:

 ### 1. Function Component
-We used Functional Components throughout the application as the primary building block.
+I used Functional Components throughout the application as the primary building block.
 A key example is the main **App** component.
 *   **File**: `src/App.jsx`
 *   **Location**: Line 73
 *   **Code**: `function App() { ... }`

 ### 2. Class Component
-We implemented a `PrivacyNotice` component using the traditional `class` syntax to satisfy the requirement for legacy React support.
+I implemented a `PrivacyNotice` component using the traditional `class` syntax to satisfy the requirement for legacy React support.
 *   **File**: `src/pages/MedicalProfilePage.jsx`
 *   **Location**: Lines 24-39
 *   **Code**: `class PrivacyNotice extends Component { render() { ... } }`

 ### 3. State Management
-We used the `useState` Hook extensively for managing application state, such as the current Theme Mode (Normal/Calm/Dark).
+I used the `useState` Hook extensively for managing application state, such as the current Theme Mode (Normal/Calm/Dark).
 *   **File**: `src/App.jsx`
 *   **Location**: Line 74
 *   **Code**: `const [mode, setMode] = useState('default');`